 Sandwich Ideas

 How many times have you ordered a ½ soup, ½ sandwich combo at your favorite restaurant?
-Now serve that combination yourself with a scrumptious sandwich and butternut squash soup.
+Now serve that combination yourself with a scrumptious sandwich and a bowl of soup.

 All kinds of cheese compliment butternut squash recipes, so watch out.
 Sandwiches with cheese, coming your way.